 It’s another story in macOS.
 Even though the TI83 is compatible with the Late 2016 MacBook Pro and macOS recognizes the Thunderbolt 3 connection, there is a software block to prevent detection of the external graphics card.
 Many are working to come up with a solution.

 As far as the hardware itself, the only downside I’ve noticed with the Node is the PSU’s fan.
-It’s louder than it should be and in all honesty isn’t needed.
+It’s louder than it should be.
 I disconnected the PSU fan (warning: you’ll void the warranty with this mod), and this eGPU is very quiet during operation now.

 You may have seen unboxing photos from an earlier AKiTiO Node post.
 The enclosure is bigger than you would imagine from seeing photos online.
 I like it to be honest.
 I’m sick of designs full of compromises.
 The Node enclosure and its size accommodates every double-wide GPU made.
 Look at the EVGA GTX 980 Ti and its liquid cooling components.
 Everything fits inside with room to spare.
 I have not put the outer case back on because I like the look of the eGPU this way.